good-idea/starchart/PROMPT.md

 Please follow these principles as we work together:

+**Repository Architecture**

+- All elixir code is within the root star_chart directory.

 **Clarity & Style**

 - Code should be easy to read and understand.